TaraT1/DevNotes/vault/js.react.md

 - [React dox adding interactivity](https://react.dev/learn/adding-interactivity)
 - [React dox mouse events](https://react.dev/reference/react-dom/components/common#mouseevent-handler)
 - Example proj11 event list c.f.
 Event Listener in proj /home/tarat/React/first-react/

+## React State
+- Props refers to properties being passed into a component - as in how a function receives parameters.
+A component receiving props is not allowed to modify props.
+Props are immutable.
+- State refers to values that are managed by the component, similar to variables declared inside a function.
+Would use state any time saving/displaying changing values.
+### View as a function of state
+1. Render
+2. `setState`
+3. view = function(state)